JacobFV/old-jacobfv.github.io/_posts/2021-06-18-what-is-intelligence.md

 	the anti-posits, human activities such as art, religion, logic, and mathematics are best thought about in their own terms, without reference to scientific data.
-	In 1940, mathematician Norbert Wiener moved the line back from epistemology to mathematician instrumentation with the following definition: “Information is a measure of one's freedom of choice when one chooses from one of two or more alternatives.”
-Robert J. White, president of Bethesda research Institute from 1973 to April 1977, puts it thus: “Informational pattern is any distinguishable characteristic, such as shape for visible pattern and sound for an audible one, capable of recording a bit of information.”
-Donald N. Michael, author of “On Learning to Plan: Analyzing Decision-Making” (1973), defines information as a difference that can make a difference: “information is whatever reduces uncertainty.”
+	In 1940, mathematician Norbert Wiener moved the line back from epistemology to mathematician instrumentation with the following definition: "Information is a measure of one's freedom of choice when one chooses from one of two or more alternatives."
+Robert J. White, president of Bethesda research Institute from 1973 to April 1977, puts it thus: "Informational pattern is any distinguishable characteristic, such as shape for visible pattern and sound for an audible one, capable of recording a bit of information."
+Donald N. Michael, author of "On Learning to Plan: Analyzing Decision-Making" (1973), defines information as a difference that can make a difference: "information is whatever reduces uncertainty."

 	How do we define our actions before we describe the deep data-munging techniques used to delight our cat with a random bellow of Supermarket Sweep Muzak?
 That is to say: how do we better understand our living in an increasingly overloaded environment of communication?
 The following examples serve to illustrate the idea of better decision-making by using deep data science to deal with increased information inputs. on your part, you need to claim authorship.